The Role of Work in Progress (WIP) in Construction COGS

 - 5 min read

-Work-in-Progress (WIP) refers to the value of construction projects that are underway but not yet completed.
+Work in Progress (WIP) refers to the value of construction projects that are underway but not yet completed.
 It captures both labor and materials that have been used but not yet billed to the client.
-WIP sits in a transitional state—neither inventory nor a finished job—making it crucial to track both job costing in construction and accurate financial reporting.
+WIP sits in a transitional state, neither inventory nor a finished job and making it crucial to track both job costing in construction and accurate financial reporting.

 Why Is WIP Important?